Hong Kong Design Institute

-Hong Kong Design Institute (HKDI) is a design school in Tiu Keng Leng, Tseung Kwan O, Hong Kong.
+Hong Kong Design Institute (HKDI) is a public design school in Tiu Keng Leng, Tseung Kwan O, Hong Kong.
 It was founded by the Vocational Training Council in 2007 and moved into a purpose-built campus in 2010.
 The school offers higher diplomas, academic degrees, and continuing education programmes in various design disciplines.

 History

 The Hong Kong Design Institute was envisioned to centralise existing design programmes offered at various other Hong Kong Institute of Vocational Education campuses in Tiu Keng Leng, Sha Tin, Kwai Chung, Kwun Tong, and Tsing Yi.

 In April 2006, the VTC opened an international architecture competition to design a new campus able to accommodate 4,000 students.
 The competition was judged by a panel of noted architects including Richard Meier and Rocco Yim.
 The winning design, which beat out 162 other submissions, was produced by the French architecture firm Coldefy & Associés.

 Administration

 Academic oversight of the Hong Kong Design Institute is provided by the Academic Director (Design Discipline) of the Vocational Training Council who is concurrently the campus Principal.
 The Hong Kong Design Institute and Institute of Vocational Education (Lee Wai Lee) combined campus at Tiu Keng Leng is managed by the campus Principal and Vice-Principals.
 The Design programmes are offered mainly at the Tiu Keung Leng site with some programmes located at the IVE (Kwun Tong) and IVE (Morison Hill) campuses.